Free Dev Day — June 25 — Virtual

 Data Vault on Snowflake

-There have been numerous blog posts, user groups, and webinars over the years, discussing the best practices and customer success stories around implementing Data Vaults on Snowflake.
-So the question now is how do you build a Data Vault on Snowflake that has real-time or near real-time continuous data streaming into it.
+There have been numerous blog posts, user groups, and webinars over the years, discussing the best practices and customer success stories of implementing Data Vaults on Snowflake.
+But, how do we build a Data Vault on Snowflake that has real-time or near real-time continuous data streaming into it?

 Luckily, streaming data is one of the use-cases that Snowflake was built to support, so we have many features to help us achieve this goal.
-This guide is an extended version of the article posted on Data Vault Alliance website, now including practical steps to build an example of real-time Data Vault feed on Snowflake.
-Join us on simple-to-follow steps to see it in action.
+This guide is an extended version of the article posted on the Data Vault Alliance website, with practical steps to build an example of a real-time Data Vault on Snowflake.
+Join us for simple-to-follow steps to see it in action.

 Prerequisites